Euphrasiologist/oxygraphis/README.md

 ## Introduction

-A small crate and command line tool to interact with bipartite ecological graphs.
+`oxygraphis` is a lightweight small crate, and command line tool to interact with bipartite ecological graphs.

 <img src="./euphrasia_hp.svg">